frederic-perez/AmE-dictionary/data/idioms.md

 __go rogue__
 __go soft on (someone)__ :two: To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ :two: To become overly lenient, easily manipulated, or apathetic; to lose strength or determination. _You used to be the toughest sheriff this town has ever had, but you’ve gone soft in your old age._
+__go sour__ :five: To become unpleasant or troubling. _Those two are bickering all the time now—I hope their relationship hasn’t gone sour._
 __go south__ :nine::m: __1__ To escape; to vanish or disappear. _Everyone in the gang went south when they learned that the police had discovered their hideout._ __2__ To fall or drop; to depreciate; to lose quality or value.
 (Especially related to finances or stock exchanges.) _I used to be a big player in the stock market, but all my investments have gone south lately._ __3__ To cease working or functioning; to quit, fail, or fall apart. _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
 __go stir-crazy__ :two: To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison. _The doctor said I need to remain in bed as much as possible, but I’ll go stir-crazy if I can’t get out of the house at least once a day!_